ibm-watson-iot/cvi-starter-obd-ios/README.md

 ## Prerequisites

-Before you deploy the iOS application, ensure that the following prerequisites are met:
+Before you deploy the iOS application, ensure that the following prerequisites are met.

+- Deploy the Fleet Management Starter Application, see [ibm-watson-iot/iota-starter-server-fm-saas](https://github.com/ibm-watson-iot/iota-starter-server-fm-saas).
 - The sample source code for the mobile app is only supported for use with an official Apple iOS device.
 - The sample source code for the mobile app is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.
 - Apple Xcode 10.2 integrated development environment (IDE) and [CocoaPods](https://cocoapods.org/) must be installed on the computer that you plan to clone the mobile app source repository onto.